Kevin Systrom

 Kevin Systrom (born December 30, 1983) is an American computer programmer and entrepreneur.
-He co-founded Instagram, the world's largest photo sharing website, along with Mike Krieger.
+He co-founded Instagram, along with Mike Krieger.

-Systrom was included on the list of America's Richest Entrepreneurs Under 40 2016.
+Kevin Systrom was included on the list of America's Richest Entrepreneurs Under 40 2016.
 Under Systrom as CEO, Instagram became a fast growing app, with 800 million monthly users as of September 2017.
 He resigned as the CEO of Instagram on September 24, 2018.

 Meta Platforms (then Facebook, Inc.) bought Instagram for $1 billion in 2012, a large sum at that time for a company that had 13 employees.
-Instagram today has over one billion users and contributes over $20 billion to Meta Platforms's annual revenue.
+Instagram today has over three billion users and contributes over $20 billion to Meta Platforms's annual revenue.

 Early life and education

-Systrom was born in 1983 in Holliston, Massachusetts.
-He is the son of Diane, a marketing executive at Zipcar, who also worked at Monster and Swapit during the first dotcom bubble, and Douglas Systrom, Vice President in Human Resources at TJX Companies.
+Kevin Systrom was born on December 30, 1983, in Holliston, Massachusetts, USA.
+He is the son of Diane, a marketing executive at Zipcar, who also worked at Monster.com and Swapit during the dot-com bubble, and Douglas Systrom, Vice President of Human Resources at TJX Companies.

-Systrom attended Middlesex School in Concord, Massachusetts, where he was introduced to computer programming.
+Kevin Systrom attended Middlesex School in Concord, Massachusetts, where he was introduced to computer programming.
 His interest grew from playing Doom 2 and creating his own levels as a child.

 He worked at Boston Beat, a vinyl record music store in Boston, while he was in high school.